The Nude Woman (1926 film)

 The Nude Woman (French: La femme nue) is a 1926 French silent drama film directed by Léonce Perret and starring Iván Petrovich, Louise Lagrange and Nita Naldi.
 Based on a play by Henry Bataille, it was remade as a sound film in 1932.
+The film's sets were designed by the art director Lucien Jaquelux.
+It was shot in Nice.

+Perret was criticised for having modified the desperate denouement of the original play.

+Hebdo indicated that the film marked a new era in the career of the filmmaker.